Europe Trip. Day 3: Paris, France

 The Church of Saint-Germain-l'Auxerrois facing the Colonnade

-Souvenirs and art shops along the riverbank of Siene
+Souvenir and art shops along the riverbank of the Seine

 Crossing the Pont Neuf to Ile de Cite

-After crossing the bridge, we turned right to Square du Vert Galant and searched for Henri IV statue, symbolize ‘gay old park’.
-Then continued east pausing at Place Dauphine before proceed to La Conciergerie, formerly a prison but presently used mostly for law courts.
+After crossing the bridge, we turned right to Square du Vert Galant and searched for the Henri IV statue, symbolizing the ‘gay old park.’
+Then continued east, pausing at Place Dauphine before proceeding to La Conciergerie, formerly a prison but presently used mostly for law courts.
 Note that the entrance was a bit unnoticeable.

 Henri IV statue at the Square du Vert Galant